Prudhoe Bay, Alaska

-Prudhoe Bay /ˈpruːdoʊ/ is a town located in North Slope Borough in the U.S. state of Alaska.
+Prudhoe Bay /ˈpruːdoʊ/, also known as Deadhorse, is a town located in North Slope Borough in the U.S. state of Alaska.
 As of the 2020 census, the population of the CDP was 1,310 people, down from 2,174 residents in the 2010 census, and up from just 5 residents in 2000; however, at any given time, several thousand transient workers support the Prudhoe Bay Oil Field.
-The airport, lodging and general store are located in Deadhorse, and the rigs and processing facilities are located on scattered gravel pads laid atop the tundra.
+Rigs and processing facilities are located on scattered gravel pads laid atop the tundra.
 It is only during winter that the surface is hard enough to support heavy equipment, and new construction happens at that time.

-Overland access is by the Dalton Highway.
+Overland access to Prudhoe Bay/Deadhorse is by the Dalton Highway from Fairbanks, 495 miles south, or Deadhorse Airport.
 As the bay itself is still 10 mi further north through a security checkpoint, open water is not visible from the highway.
 A few tourists, arriving by bus or their own vehicles after a two-day ride up the Dalton Highway from Fairbanks, come to see the tundra, the Arctic Ocean and the midnight sun, staying in lodgings assembled from modular buildings.
 Tours must be arranged in advance to see the Arctic Ocean and the bay itself.

+Companies with facilities in Deadhorse service Prudhoe Bay, nearby oil fields, and the Trans-Alaska Pipeline System (TAPS), which brings oil from Prudhoe Bay to Valdez on the south-central Alaska coast.
+Facilities are built entirely on man-made gravel pads and usually consist of pre-fabricated modules shipped to Deadhorse via barge or air cargo.

 Prudhoe Bay was named in 1826 by British explorer Sir John Franklin after his classmate Captain Algernon Percy, Baron Prudhoe.
 Franklin traveled westerly along the coast from the mouth of the Mackenzie River in Canada almost to Point Barrow.

 Geography

-Prudhoe Bay is located on the Sagavanirktok River.
+Prudhoe Bay/Deadhorse is located on the Sagavanirktok River.

 According to the United States Census Bureau, the CDP has a total area of 558.0 sqmi of which, 416.3 sqmi is land and 141.8 sqmi is water.
 The total area is 25.40% water.